Cyborn/ue4-style-guide/README.md

 Cyborn utilizes a modified version of the <a href="https://github.com/kamrann/KantanDocGenPlugin">Kantan Doc gen tool</a> For automatically creating documentation.
 We currently keep track of following things:

+Native:
-* UClass
+* UClasses
 * UFunctions if BlueprintCallable
 * UMembers (Private | Read | Read/Write)

+Blueprinted:
-* Public BP Functions
+* Blueprint Functions
-* Public BP Variables
+* Blueprint Variables

 <a name="8.3.1.1"></a>
 <a name="documentation-generation-class"></a>